jeff4/a7/src/pages/posts/61-pas-chap9.md

 	* *No doubt the instruments used to make such measures then become the source of neurological metaphor.*
 	* *But this kind of cerebral metrology embraces a wider history than that which links craniometry with more recent strategies of intelligence testing and psychometrics.*
 1. To what extent could the performance of a machine be judged as 'intelligent' -- that is, commensurable (measurable in the same terms) with human intelligence?

+### 54 JH break

 1. Since the Turing test, machines have been judged as 'intelligent' by comparing their behaviour with social conventions.
 Cybernetics investigated this question in a different way, that is, by postulating a common 'mechanism' (whatever logical or physiological) between humans and machines.
 1. But in the decades prior to cybernetics and computer science, psychometrics had already turned human intelligence into a quantifiable (and potentially computable) object.
 1. In the early twentieth century, Spearman, for instance, proposed the statistical measurement of 'general intelligence' (or g factor) as the correlation between unrelated tasks in a skill test.
-1. For Spearman, these correlations mathematically demonstrated the existence of an underly- ing cognitive faculty that common sense would refer to as 'intelligence'.
+1. For Spearman, these correlations mathematically demonstrated the existence of an underlying cognitive faculty that common sense would refer to as 'intelligence'.
 1. Spearman's analysis was based on two factors: general intelligence (g) and specific ability (s).
 1. A few decades later, Thurstone criticised Spearman's reduction of intelligence to only two factors and proposed the consideration of multiple factors, listing up to seven intelligence attributes or 'primary mental abilities'.
 1. There was enthusiasm about the flexibility of these statistical techniques which could potentially escalate the number of their dimensions and model the most complex aspects of mind and the world.

+### 55 JH break

 1. In 1935, Thurstone published a book by the visionary title *The Vectors of Mind*, which aimed to provide students with an accessible introduction to multifactor analysis, moving psychol- ogy closer and closer to the mentality of statistics.46 Such a quantitative measure of intelligence, abstracted from social circumstances and deprived of any historical contexts, supported, however, a meritocratic social order and helped consolidate, among others, the questionable practice of measuring the intelligence quotient (IQ).
 1. These techniques were, and still are, instrumental to maintaining social hierarchies and racial segregation, and in disciplining the workforce.
 1. It must be remembered that the pseudoscience of psychometrics was founded by the English statistician Francis Galton with the racist and eugenicist agenda of demonstrating a correlation between intelligence and ethnicity.